mgustafsson1/devbox/README.md

 * Run `vagrant up` inside the newly created directory. (the first time you run Vagrant it will fetch the virtual box image which is ~300mb.
 So this could take some time)
 * Vagrant will now use Puppet to provision the box with the Aboalarm software stack (this could take a few minutes)
 * Point aboalarm.dev to `192.168.3.3` in your hosts file of your os.
 * Done!
-You can verify that everything was successful by opening http://aboalarm.dev/stacktest in a browser
-* Your vagrant folder is automatically shared with your VM
+Now just clone the Aboalarm Laravel project into `www/aboalarm.dev` and open http://aboalarm.dev in your browser.
+The /www folder is automatically shared with your VM's /var/www.

 ## Everyday Usage